alphagov/govuk-content-quality-metrics/README.md

 # govuk-content-quality-metrics
-API for content quality metrics
+Prototype of API for content quality metrics based on retext

 ## Usage